 Site Artist in Belize

-I have been very fortunate indeed to have been part of a team of archaeologists working in Belize, Central America.
+I have been very fortunate indeed to have been part of a team of archaeologists, working in Belize, Central America.
 The director of these seasonal excavations was the charismatic British-born Harvard professor Prof. Norman Hammond, a respected scholar on lowland Maya civilization.
-My first season was in 1978 and I worked as site artist on many until 2007.
-Incredibly exciting with life-changing experiences.
+My first season was in 1978 and I worked as site artist on many others until 2007.
+An incredibly exciting time with life-changing experiences.
 I was largely responsible for on-site drawings of architectural features generally pyramids - limestone structures with exteriors often reduced to rubble and interior tombs looted.
-Back in camp, I inked up the drawings for publication. have worked at 3 sites in all in Belize: Cuello, Nohmul, La Milpa and Chaux Hiix.
-Most of the pics give a snapshot of camp life.
+Back in camp, I inked up the drawings for publication.
+Have worked at 4 sites in Belize: Cuello, Nohmul, La Milpa and Chaux Hiix.
+The freehand sketches - in soft pencils - give a snapshot of camp life.